liferay/liferay-docs/adminGuide/en/chapters/01-introduction-to-liferay-ui.markdown

 **Site URL:** Lets you set friendly URLs and virtual hosts for your web site.

 **Site Template:** Lets you choose a template to apply to your site.
-The list will be empty until site templates are created for your portal.

 **Sitemap:** Lets you use the sitemap protocol to notify search engines that your web site is available for crawling.